cf73/humanity/content/collections/pages/our-mission.md

     content:
       -
         type: text
-        text: "     We hope the insights and inspirations throughout this humanitarian oasis\_\_--\_\_presented on the wings of essays, photographs, speeches, artwork, film, literature, poetry, and music\_\_--\_\_move you to help fan the aspirational breezes of our shared humanity into the winds of change that we so urgently need.\_"
+        text: "     We hope the insights and inspirations throughout\_\_--\_\_presented on the wings of essays, photographs, speeches, artwork, film, literature, poetry, and music\_\_--\_\_move you to choose a personal pathway to making a positive difference, helping to fan the aspirational breezes of our shared humanity into winds of change that we so urgently need.\_"
   -
     type: paragraph
     content: